-For the veterinary practice ‘borrowing’ blood products with another practice:
+For the veterinary practice ‘borrowing’ blood products from another practice:

-To locate a ‘sharing’ practice near you, enter your postcode and distance you are prepared to travel here.
+To locate a ‘sharing’ practice near you, enter your postcode and distance you are prepared to travel using our Blood Sharing Locator.
 You can then call the veterinary practice directly to confirm that they have a particular product in stock and are willing to ‘share’ it with you.

 When you confirm you would like to go ahead, please check the product expiry date and remember to ask about consumables if you require an administration set or blood typing kit.